To the Members

-Based on the recommendations of the Audit Committee and the Board members of theCompany at the 14th AGM held on June 26 2017 have approved the reappointment of M/s.
-M A K & Associates Chartered Accountants (Firm RegistrationNumber 003060C) as the Statutory Auditors of the Company for a period of three consecutiveyears i.e. till the conclusion of 17th AGM.
-The requirement of ratification of appointmentof Statutory Auditors at every AGM has been omitted pursuant to Companies (Amendment) Act2017 notified on May 07 2018.
-Thus M/s.
-Khandelwal and Khandelwal Associates willcontinue to hold office till the conclusion of 17th AGM of the Company.
+Based on the recommendations of the Audit Committee and the Board members of theCompany at the 17th AGM held on September 29 2020 have approved there-appointment of M/s.
+M A K & Associates Chartered Accountants (Firm RegistrationNumber 003060C) as the Statutory Auditors of the Company for a period of five consecutiveyears i.e. till the conclusion of 22nd AGM.

-The Auditor's Report on Standalone Ind AS financial statements is a part of this AnnualReport.
+The Auditor's Report on Standalone Ind AS Financial Statements is a part of this AnnualReport.
 There has been no qualification reservation adverse remark or disclaimer givenby the Auditors in their Report.

 During the year the Statutory Auditors had not reported any matter under Section143(12) of the Companies Act 2013.
 Therefore no detail is required to be disclosed underSection 134(3) (ca) of the Companies Act 2013.